Content

 Keep scrolling for more details.

 Minoxidil, the active ingredient in Rogaine®, is available as a liquid solution or foam.
-The topical treatment is a vasodilator that helps stimulate blood flow to the hair follicles.
-It may also extend the growth phase of the hair growth cycle.
+The topical treatment is a vasodilator that helps stimulate blood flow to hair follicles.
+It may also extend the growth (anagen) phase of the hair growth cycle.

 Hers offers: